aaronvanston/farm-lib/README.md

 - Built in TypeScript, exported to `es5`
 - Accepts custom Products, Producers and Sellers
 - Ability to save and load progress
-- Runs on 1s tickrate (produces and sells goods automatically every 1 second)
+- Runs on 1s tick rate (produces and sells goods automatically every 1 second)

 ## 📦 Install